wywu/LAB/README.md

 ```

 ### Testing LAB on WFLW
-We supply two pretrained model:
+We supply two pretrained models:

 	WFLW_final: The final model evaluated on WFLW in the paper.
 	WFLW_wo_mp: The simplified model without Message Passing layer which is much easier to read.